How To Use Apple Intelligence In Unsupported Regions

 apple intelligence in unsupported regions

-Since Apple started releasing betas of macOS 15.1 and iOS and iPadOS 18.1, everyone is able to try Apple Intelligence—well, almost everyone.
+Since Apple started releasing betas of macOS 15.1 and iOS and iPadOS 18.1, everyone has been able to try Apple Intelligence—well, almost everyone.
 However, if you live in an unsupported region, the availability of Apple Intelligence is still an open question.

 Apple rarely gives precise ETAs for products and features except for imminent releases.
 People elsewhere ask when Apple Intelligence will support their language, while you wonder if you’ll ever get to use it.